.jpg)

 preferable to larger doses, and this much would likely be

-sufficient to handle run of the mill heartburn (Apple's
+sufficient to handle run of the mill heartburn (apple's

 opinions about its safety, it makes sense to be informed